 Yudof Hall is one of the most conveniently located on-campus housing options, just steps from both Coffman Memorial Union and the Boynton Health Center.
 Yudof features apartment-style accommodations with kitchenettes, living room, and private or shared bedroom.

 Centennial Hall offers the quintessential U.S. dormitory experience with the option to have a single, double, or 3-person suite.
 Bathrooms are shared and meals are provided in the dining halls.

-If you choose not to live on-campus, you will need to find your own housing.
-The University's Off Campus Living office has a very useful website for students who are choosing to live off-campus.
-Please visit their website for the most up-to-date information on how to select housing, an overview of local neighborhoods, and other useful tips.
+If you prefer to make your own housing arrangements, start by visiting the University's Off Campus Living office for the most up-to-date information on how to select housing, an overview of local neighborhoods, and other useful tips.

 We strongly advise against entering into rental agreements with people unknown to you, or for apartments you have not seen.

 For assistance with off-campus housing, you can visit or contact the following University of Minnesota office:

 If you choose to live off-campus, it may take a week or more to find permanent housing after arriving in Minnesota.
 Fall semester students can stay temporarily in a campus residence hall from mid-July until one week before classes begin for about $26 per night.
 This must be reserved in advance through International Early Arrival Housing.